drduh/YubiKey-Guide/README.md

 When invoking `ssh-add`, it will prompt for the SSH key's passphrase if present, then the `pinentry` program will prompt and confirm for a new passphrase to use to encrypt the converted key within the GPG key store.

-The migrated key should be listed in `ssh-add -l`:
+The migrated key will be listed in `ssh-add -l`:

 ```console
 $ ssh-add -l